Stop! Your Lease Extension in Berwick Upon Tweed Could Be FREE

 If you are facing a significant premium because your lease in Berwick Upon Tweed has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Berwick Upon Tweed lease extension
+Main reasons to commence your Berwick Upon Tweed lease extension

-It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 30 years left, the property will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement